19hours/sg-statutes/Acts/Income Tax Act.md

 (10B) The Minister may by order exempt a company from subsection (10A) in respect of such transaction as may be specified in the order.

+(10C) No writing-down allowance under subsections (1A) and (1B) shall be made to any company in respect of any amount of capital expenditure incurred on the acquisition of intellectual property rights for which an investment allowance has been claimed under Part X of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
+86).

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(10D) No allowance under subsections (1A) and (1B) shall be made to any company in respect of any instalment paid by it under any agreement to acquire any intellectual property right that is signed before the basis period for the year of assessment 2011.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 (11) In this section —

 “approved” means approved by the Minister or such person as he may appoint, subject to such conditions as he may impose;

 “capital expenditure” does not include legal fees, registration fees, stamp duty and other costs related to the acquisition of any intellectual property rights;

-“intellectual property rights” means the right to do or authorise the doing of anything which would, but for that right, be an infringement of any patent, copyright, trademark, registered design, geographical indication, lay-out design of integrated circuit, trade secret or information that has commercial value;
+“intellectual property rights” means the right to do or authorise the doing of anything which would, but for that right, be an infringement of any patent, copyright, trademark, registered design, geographical indication, lay-out design of integrated circuit, trade secret or information that has commercial value, or the grant of protection of a plant variety;

 [34/2008 wef 16/12/2008]